 - Sessions describe identification and development of strategies to facilitate a continuous process of maturation through lifelong learning.
 This type of development allows for role transition, role integration, skill acquisition, and mastery as learners advance from novice to expert in their professions and specialties.
 (Examples: Preceptor development, mentorship, succession planning, certification, career coaching, charge nurse development, etc.)

 - Collaborative Partnerships

-- Sessions describe the mutually beneficial relationship between two or more individuals, groups or organizations that work jointly toward common goals.
+- Sessions describe mutually beneficial relationships between two or more individuals, groups, or organizations that work jointly toward common goals.
 These may include (but are not limited to) academic/practice partnerships, interprofessional continuing education, community partnerships with emergency medical services and public/community health departments to address threats to population health or disaster management, and collaboration with other organizations promoting population health.

 - Sessions describe participation in research, evidence-based practice (EBP), and quality improvement (QI) activities related to nursing professional development practice.

 - Sessions describe how the NPD practitioner influences the interprofessional practice and learning environments, the NPD specialty, the profession of nursing, and healthcare.